-Our whole school pedagogies are primarily framed by the characteristics of Visible Learning thus ensuring the continuity of learning for all students within the Religious Education program.
+Our whole school pedagogies are based on evidence based best-practice and implemented across subject areas, thus ensuring the continuity of learning for all students within the Religious Education program.
 Visible Learning practices allow for high quality and equitable learning outcomes.
 These are embedded in our Effective and Expected Practice to ensure consistency of teacher judgement and assessment in Religion.
-Intra and inter school moderation processes allow for
+Moderation processes allow for consistent reporting of student progress and achievement.